How to get started on Instagram: A beginners’ guide

 Types of engagement.

-How to do ig: Starting to post content.
+How to use IG: starting to post content

 Instagram has many options when it comes to the type of content you can create.
-The most common types currently are the feed post (this can be one or more images or videos that will permanently live on your profile), and Reels (TikTok-like short video clips).
-Other options include Stories (ephemeral content), Instagram video posts (for longer video content), and livestreaming (for broadcasting live video content).
-Our advice would be to begin by publishing feed posts and gradually begin to dabble with Stories and Reels while you build your confidence and your audience over time.
+The most common types currently are the feed post (this can be one or more images or videos that will permanently live on your profile), and Reels (TikTok-adjacent short video clips).
+Other options include Stories (ephemeral daily content), Instagram video posts (longer video content), and live-streaming (broadcasting live video content).
+Our advice would be to begin by publishing feed posts and gradually dabble with Stories and Reels while you build your confidence and your audience over time.

 Posting to the feed